 Selecting a Carbon Monoxide Monitor

-There are many different choices when it comes to carbon monoxide detector, but the safest option is one with multiple power sources, because it will continue to operate even in the event of a power outage.
+There are many different choices when it comes to carbon monoxide detectors, but the safest option is one with multiple power sources, because it will continue to operate even in the event of a power outage.
 These units are hardwired into your home and allow for battery backup.
 If you are installing a unit where electrical wiring is not an option, such as an attic or crawl space, a battery-operated unit is suitable.

 For even more safety features, select a carbon monoxide alarm that doubles as a smoke detector.
 These units are more streamlined, allowing for a single unit to provide both functions.

 If you have young children in the home, learn how to install a CO detector that is tamper-resistant.
 You may also want to look for a unit that has a special alarm to alert you if it’s unplugged.
-Check out our Carbon Monoxide Detector Buying Guide for more advice as to how to choose the ideal units for your home.
+Check out our Carbon Monoxide Detector Buying Guide for more advice on how to choose the ideal units for your home.